Estafet-LTD/estafet-microservices-scrum/README.md

 > Note:- The default 4GB of ram is not sufficient to get all up and running, also the '--extra-vars=@overrides.yml' is required for versions of Openshift > 3.0 (this relates to the command for setting env vars only)

 The IP of the minishift instance is detected in the Ansible playbook 'create-local-environment-playbook.yml' if the 'openshift' variable is not provided.
-To override this, supply the 'openshift' variable.
+To override this, supply the 'openshift' variable in file `create-local-environment-vars.yml` by uncommenting the 'openshift' variable definition line and supplying the correct ip address.

 #### Reseting application data
 You can reset the application data by executing the following playbook.
 This will redeploy all of database dependent microservices so it takes about a 30 seconds to complete.